logsquaredn/geocloud/README.md

 ## Developing

+> _Note: many commands in this README communicate with AWS, and so rely on access key ID and secret access key credentials to do so_

 ### Prerequisites

 * golang is *required* - version 1.11.x or above is required for go mod to work